gebob19/Dropout-Attention/README.md

 # Algorithm

 Assume the input is of a single batch of size (*sequence_length*, *hidden*).
 Each vector across the sequence length will be referred to as a word-vector.
-The algorithm would be act the same with batch sizes greater than 1.
+The algorithm would act the same with batch sizes greater than one.

 Each layer in the network will have a unique corresponding vector (initialized randomly) of size *hidden*.
 This vector will be called the layer-vector.